elhammajd/Tumor_Survival_Sample_Code/README.md

 ## Before you start
 1. Decide the path of [Tumor_Survival] to replicate our results;

-2. All raw datasets are in subdirectory **Datasets** at [Tumor_Survival].
-The following figure shows the 23 datasets and the **Links.xlsx** contains the link between every dataset number and its downloaded link.
-You can download the datasets from [https://data.projectdatasphere.org/projectdatasphere/html/home], open the page and in in search bar paste the Study ID as mentioned in the **Links.xlsx**.
-The following figure shows the subdirectories **Datasets**:

-3. In the **Tumor_Survival**, use the following commands to load R/4.1.0 language in Compute Canada (make sure to check and use their latest settings):
+2. In the **Tumor_Survival**, use the following commands to load R/4.1.0 language in Compute Canada (make sure to check and use their latest settings):

 ~~~
 module load gcc/9.3.0 r/4.1.0